Moist wounds heal faster than dry wounds.

 usually are made to maintain moisture in the wound.
 Application of

-ointments, medications, or dressings is designed to optimize the local
+ointments, medications, or dressings are designed to optimize the local

 A scab or crust is a formation of necrotic cells, necrotic tissue, fibrin

 and blood products.
-Some components of the dermis are also present in the
+Some components of the dermis are also present in a

 scab, including collagen and elastin fibers.
 The scab is a defensive

 reaction to protect the underlying tissue from the dry open environment.
 The